Ultimate Guide to Gross Revenue: Formula, Calculation, Recognition & Recording

 Cost of goods sold vs. gross revenue

-Cost of goods sold is the total cost of materials, labor, and other expenses directly involved in making the products or delivering the service, whereas gross revenue is the value of all the sold products or services in a specified duration.
+Cost of goods sold includes the total cost of materials, labor, and other expenses directly involved in making the products or delivering the service.
+Gross revenue equals the value of all the sold products or services in a specified duration.

 Why understanding gross revenue is important

 Businesses need to create and analyze their financial statements to understand how they are faring.
-And gross revenue forms an essential piece of the puzzle, helping you with:
+And gross revenue forms an essential piece of the puzzle, helping companies with:

 Tracking sales volume

-Seeing that gross sales are a subset of gross revenue, the latter is handy in tracking sales volume to help determine whether your sales reps are hitting revenue goals and monitor whether your market share is growing.
+Since gross sales are a subset of gross revenue, the latter is handy in tracking sales volume to help determine whether your sales reps are hitting revenue goals and monitoring whether your market share is growing.

 Monitoring business performance to ensure growth

-Tracking gross revenue at consistent intervals provides you with a bird's view of whether your company is growing or losing money.
-That, in turn, sheds light on your financial health and helps make strategic and data-driven decisions to better the outcomes.
+Tracking gross revenue at consistent intervals provides you with a bird's-eye view of whether your company is growing or losing money.
+That, in turn, sheds light on your financial health and helps your company make strategic and data-driven decisions to improve outcomes.